-Camp Black Horse is situated in a dusty semi-arid desert environment.
-Inhalational exposure to high levels of dust and particulate matter, such as during high winds or dust storms, may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel.
-Additionally, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio pulmonary conditions) are at greatest risk of developing notable health effects.
+Kala-Gush-La-Gham and the vicinity locations are situated in a dusty semi-arid desert environment.
+Inhalational exposure to high levels of dust and particulate matter, such as during high winds or dust storms, may have resulted in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel.
+Additionally, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio pulmonary conditions) were at greatest risk of developing notable health effects.